Navigate to Customer Locations: Directions, ETA, Multi-Stop Routing & Geofence Auto Check-Out

 Will auto check-out finish the job for me?

-Auto check-out is designed to prevent forgotten check-outs and keep timestamps accurate.
-It may update your check-out status when you leave the job-site radius, but fieldworkers should still tap Finish Job so completion checklists, signatures, and customer notifications run immediately.
+Auto check-out prevents forgotten check-outs and keeps timestamps accurate.
+Fieldworkers should still tap Finish Job so completion checklists, signatures, and customer notifications trigger immediately.

 When does GPS tracking start and stop?

-In most configurations, tracking begins when the fieldworker taps On the Way (or when the tracking workflow begins), and ends when the job is finished or when the device leaves the configured job-site radius (if auto check-out is enabled).
+In most configurations, tracking begins when the fieldworker taps On the Way (or when the tracking workflow begins), and ends when the job is finished or when the device leaves the job-site geofence (if auto check-out is enabled).

 To stay updated, please subscribe to our YouTube channel.